General Education Courses

 PHYS-350 Field Experience in Physics, 3 cr.

 Practical experience in industrial or government physics laboratories under the joint supervision of the department and the laboratory.
 There are six hours of field experience required per week.
 This course may be taken up to three times.
-Prereq.: sixteen credit hours of physics courses and consent of department
+Prerequisite: 16 hours of Physics courses and consent of department.

 PHYS-361 Materials I: Structural, Mechanical and Thermal Properties, 3 cr.